-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (33 percent) than the Pentax 645Z.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably smaller (60 percent) than the Pentax 645Z.
 Moreover, the A7R II is substantially lighter (60 percent) than the 645Z.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications

 |Pentax 645Z (⇒ rgt)||156 mm||117 mm||123 mm||1550 g||650||YES||2014||8,499||latest||check|

 |Sony A7R II (⇒ lft)||127 mm||96 mm||60 mm||625 g||290||YES||2015||3,199||discont.||check|